uhlik/bpy/README.md

 * `Default Color` - Default color to be used upon loading PLY to cache when vertex colors are missing
 * `Normal Color` - Display color for vertex normals
+* `Convert 16bit Colors` - Convert 16bit colors to 8bit, applied when Red channel has 'uint16' dtype
+* `Gamma Correct 16bit Colors` - When 16bit colors are encountered apply gamma as 'c ** (1 / 2.2)'

 ### Changelog:

+* 0.9.2 load ply with 16bit colors
 * 0.9.1 all new render settings
 * 0.9.0 conversion to particles
 * 0.8.14 fixes